InformaticsMatters/ansible-infrastructure/provisioning/eksctl/README.md

     region = eu-central-1

-3. Edit the cluster.yaml file to ensure it satisfies your needs (if you need to SSH yu'll need the private part of the public key provided) and then create the cluster from this directory: -
+3. Edit the cluster.yaml file to ensure it satisfies your needs (if you need to SSH you'll need the private part of the public key provided) and then create the cluster from this directory: -

-    $ eksctl create cluster -f cluster.yaml --auto-kubeconfig -p im [ℹ]  eksctl version 0.22.0
+    $ eksctl create cluster -f cluster.yaml --auto-kubeconfig -p im [ℹ]  eksctl version 0.23.0
     [...]
     [✔]  EKS cluster "im-main" in "eu-central-1" region is ready